What Is The Official Language Of Algeria?

 The Algerian government has made efforts to promote the use of Arabic in everyday life, but it remains the second language for most Algerians.
 In schools, the language of instruction is usually Arabic, but some classes are taught in French.

-Algerian identity is closely linked to the Arabic language, which is seen as a symbol of the country’s culture and history.
+People closely link Algerian identity to the Arabic language, viewing it as a symbol of the country’s culture and history.
 However, the use of French remains widespread in Algeria, due largely to the country’s colonial past.

 The majority of Algerians speak and understand both languages, with many using them interchangeably.